Fall foliage Drive on 29 September 2010…

 Some folks noted in the fall foliage forum that weather channel (if they are to be believed), and I am not one to put my faith in the words of the weatherman, that this fall is going to be warmer than normal.

-What this means for us: This could be a long drawn out fall foliage process where the color will start in mid September but we won’t see peak fall color until October.
-This may also mean that if we get storms like we didn’t 2010, the colors will be knocked down each time a storm comes through.
+What this means for us: This could be a long drawn out fall foliage process where the color will start in mid-September but we won’t see peak fall color until October.
+This may also mean that if we get storms like we did in 2010, the colors will be knocked down each time a storm comes through.

 but people call me Jeff Foliage.